erdemergin/mcp-server-atlassian-jira/README.md

 - `<YOUR_SITE_NAME>`: Your Jira site name (e.g., `mycompany` for `mycompany.atlassian.net`).
 - `<YOUR_ATLASSIAN_EMAIL>`: Your Atlassian account email.
 - `<YOUR_COPIED_API_TOKEN>`: The API token from Step 1.

+**Note:** For backward compatibility, the server will also recognize configurations under the full package name (`@aashari/mcp-server-atlassian-jira`), the unscoped package name (`mcp-server-atlassian-jira`), or the `atlassian-jira` format if the recommended `jira` key is not found.
+However, using the short `jira` key is preferred for new configurations.

 ### Method B: Environment Variables